-The “Three Strikes Law” appears misleading on its face because it actually applies to an individual convicted of a fourth felony.
-The new law exposes the individual who is convicted of a fourth felony offense to a mandatory minimum prison sentence of twenty-five years.
-However, the fourth habitual offense must be a “serious crime.”
+While it is commonly referred to as the three strikes law, that name is misleading.
+The law actually applies to an individual convicted of a fourth felony.
+The new law exposes the individual who is convicted of a fourth felony offense to a mandatory minimum prison sentence of at least 25 years.
+The law also allows for extending the maximum sentence.

-The new law goes further to include a section for “Habitual Enhancement.”
-Habitual Enhancement refers to the courts ability to include prior offenses that received a juvenile sentence.
-So, if you are thinking that the new law may not apply to you because one of your prior cases was committed under the age of majority, don’t rest on your laurels.
+The new law goes further to include a section for habitual enhancement.
+Habitual enhancement refers to the courts ability to include prior offenses that received a juvenile sentence.
+So, if you are thinking that the new law may not apply to you because one of your prior cases was committed under the age of majority, that may not be the case.
 The prosecuting attorney or the judge can still use juvenile adjudications to enforce the new law if they want to.

 While Michigan’s habitual offender law is not even a decade old, there are already many parties pushing for reform.
 This is part of a larger, continuing effort to make Michigan’s justice system more just.

 According to an article from Michigan Radio, State Senator Sylvia Santana is among the Michigan legislators pushing for criminal justice reform.
 She argues that the habitual offender law combined with the truth in sentencing law, which requires that people convicted of crimes serve the full minimum prison term before being considered for parole, create excessively long prison sentences that do little to help public safety.

 What Should You Do If You Are Charged?

 Time will tell if those pushing for a change to the habitual offender law will achieve their goal in the coming years.
 Until then, those with a criminal history who face new charges need to proceed with caution.
 Taking immediate action and calling an experienced attorney means that your rights will be protected from the very start.
 Call or email for a free consultation.